Rob Long: Ricochet

 In 2008, Long started a political news and commentary website, RobinsonandLong.com, in collaboration with Peter Robinson, author and former speechwriter for Ronald Reagan.
 In 2010, Robinson and Long launched a new, more interactive website, Ricochet, featuring a news feed in the model of Facebook, Twitter, or Tumblr.
 The site features approximately 40 contributors from conservative publications, such as National Review and The Weekly Standard, who start conversation threads open to commentary and discussion.
 In order to encourage earnest and respectful discussion, only paying members of the site are allowed to comment, and a code of conduct is enforced.

 Other work

 Long is the author of two books.
 His first, Conversations with My Agent, is a memoir of his early career.
 Published in 1998, it provides extensive advice for aspiring scriptwriters, and has become a "cult classic".
 His second book, Set Up, Joke, Set Up, Joke, is a further memoir of his entertainment industry experiences, and was published in 2005.

 Long is mentioned and quoted extensively in the book The Sound of No Hands Clapping by Toby Young.

 Long serves on the board of directors of The American Cinema Foundation, a "Los Angeles-based non-profit arts organization created to nurture and reward television and feature-film projects that promote democratic pluralism and inclusion."
+His published works include Conversations with My Agent and Set Up, Joke, Set Up, Joke.
 He is also president of the Board of Directors of the Southern Foodways Alliance.